HsuJv/Templates/yew-full-stack/README.md

-# A Templates for Actix Web & Yew Combination
+# A Tiny Template for Actix Web & Yew Combination

 ## Dependencies